 [Note that handsome, cool kid at the head of the table, in the red & grey sweater?
 That’s me that is.
-And the gorgeous lady is Mum of course]
+And the gorgeous lady in the photo on the right is Mum, of course]

 We’d all watch those early TV food shows: first Fanny Craddock (with her Johnny) then Graham Kerr (the ‘Galloping Gourmet‘, a childhood hero of both Emeril and Charlie Trotter) and of course, the inimitable, never bettered, the one and only, Mr Keith Floyd.
 Even at a young age, I knew this man was different, unique, probably deranged and definitely dangerous.
 He was a later food hero of mine.
 Still is for that matter.
 But none of them cooked like my Mum did.

 One of Floyd’s quotes is particularly apposite when writing about my (and other) mothers

 “Cooking is an art and patience a virtue… Careful shopping, fresh ingredients and an unhurried approach are nearly all you need.
 There is one more thing – love.
 Love for food and love for those you invite to your table. … Plates or pictures of sunshine taste of happiness and love.”
 From his 1989 book: A Feast of Floyd